 Dipraglurant is under clinical development by Addex Therapeutics and currently in Phase II for Blepharospasm.
-According to GlobalData, Phase II drugs for Blepharospasm does not have sufficient historical data to build an indication benchmark PTSR for Phase II.
-GlobalData uses proprietary data and analytics to create drugs-specific PTSR and LoA in the Dipraglurant LoA Report.
+According to GlobalData, Phase II drugs for Blepharospasm have a 100% phase transition success rate (PTSR) indication benchmark for progressing into Phase III.
+GlobalData’s report assesses how Dipraglurant’s drug-specific PTSR and Likelihood of Approval (LoA) scores compare to the indication benchmarks.
 Buy the report here.

 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.